 The Ben Franklin 300 website has a section dedicated to Franklin's favorite foods, and it gives more information about Franklin's discovery of tofu.

 The earliest document seen in which an American mentions tofu is a letter written by Benjamin Franklin (who was in London) to John Bartram in Philadelphia, Pennsylvania, on January 11, 1770.
 He sent Bartram some soybeans (which he called "Chinese caravances") and with them he sent "Father Navarrete's account of the universal use of a cheese made of them in China, which so excited my curiosity, that I caused enquiry to be made of Mr. [James] Flint, who lived many years there, in what manner the cheese was made, and I send you his answer.
 I have since learned that some runnings of salt (I suppose runnet) is put into water, when the meal is in it, to turn it to curds. [...]
 These ... are what the Tau-fu is made of."

 I find information like this really interesting, and I thought I’d pass it along to you as kind of a mid-week food history lesson.
 Who would have guessed the Ben Franklin introduced tofu to the American colonies?

-Tofu wasn’t the only thing Franklin introduced.
-It seems as if he also sent rhubarb seeds and Scotch cabbage seeds to the colonies.
+Tofu wasn't the only thing Franklin introduced.
+It seems he also sent rhubarb seeds and Scotch cabbage seeds to the colonies.